germangar/whook/README.md

 - Bybit futures ( also Bybit testnet: https://testnet.bybit.com )

 Broken support:
 - Bingx: There is some problem with the conversion from USDT to contracts.
-I think they handle leverge different than other exchanges.
+Sending orders in contracts should work fine.
 - Mexc: The exchange's API has been in mantainance since 2022.
 It denies placing any order.

 Hedge mode is not supported.
 I'm only using one-side mode.<br>